AgeOfLearning/aofl/webpack-packages/templating-plugin/README.md

 # @aofl/templating-plugin

-@aofl/templating-plugin works along side html-webpack-plugin to create multiple entry points for aofl-js applications.
-It uses a single template file and mixes it with static partials, meta tags, title and locale based on annotated routes files.
-It automates the generation of routes json file base on the routes files.
+@aofl/templating-plugin creates multiple entry points and automatically generates the route config object for aofl-js applications.
+It uses a single template file and combines it with partial views, meta tags, title and locale based on annotated routes files to create index.html files for each route.
 Just create new route components or update current routes and the application will automatically update the routes config during build.

 ## Installation
 ```bash